Ken Robert Lozoway

 Ken's images have also been published in a variety of specialty books, brochures, scientific reports and newsletters.
 His Fine Art prints have also generated interest from a number of corporate and private clients.

-Ken R. Lozoway, B.Sc in Zoology
+Ken R. Lozoway, B.Sc Honours Zoology, RPBIO, PPOC, PPOBC

 Email: [email protected]